Skip to content

 Split responsibility: this repo defines migrations (what changed); the admin repo runs them against production databases (HQ + all tenants).

-Not every schema file change needs a migration — only non-idempotent ones. ops/check-migrations.sh flags schema changes without migrations at release time; idempotent-only changes can be confirmed manually.
+Not every schema file change needs a migration — only non-idempotent ones.
+At release time, ops/schema-diff.sh auto-generates migrations by structurally diffing two databases using pg-schema-diff.

 See apps/server/migrations/CONVENTIONS.md for full details.